yootheme/starter-plugin/README.md

 ## Set up the plugin

-Open your new plugin folder in the terminal and use one of the following task to copy the necessary plugin files from the `build` folder to the plugin root folder.
+To make your new plugin available in WordPress or Joomla, run the corresponding setup task in the plugin root folder.
+This will copy the necessary plugin files from the `build` folder to the plugin root folder.

 ```bash
 task setup-wordpress
 task setup-joomla
 ```

-Now the plugin can be discoverd and installed in WordPress or Joomla.
+Now the plugin can be discovered and installed in WordPress or Joomla.

 ## Create a new module

-To create a new module run the following command and replace `MODULE_NAME` with the name of your module, for example `my-module`.
+To create a new YOOtheme Pro module, which is a package of code that extends the functionality of YOOtheme Pro, run the following command and replace `MODULE_NAME` with the name of your module, for example `my-module`.

 ```bash
 composer create:module MODULE_NAME